Wire-Network/wire-docs/docs/introduction/glossary.md

 ---

-## Bancor Relay

-Wire adopts a free-market approach to allocating scarce resources such as RAM.
-The Wire system contract allows users to buy RAM from the system and sell RAM back to the system in exchange for the blockchain's native tokens.
-This provides liquidity in the RAM market while facilitating price discovery.
-The less unallocated RAM available to the market maker the higher the market maker prices the remaining RAM.
-The algorithm used for this market maker is known as a Bancor Relay.
-A Bancor Relay does not set the price of RAM.
-It only offers to buy and sell at previously established market rates.
-Anytime the current market rate is different than the current price offered by the Bancor Relay, traders will buy or sell RAM pushing to closer to the market determined price.

 ## Block

 A confirmable unit of a blockchain.
 Each block contains zero or more transactions, as well as a cryptographic connection to all prior blocks.
 When a block becomes "irreversibly confirmed" it's because a supermajority of node operators have agreed that the given block contains the correct transactions.
 Once a block is irreversibly confirmed, it becomes a permanent part of the immutable blockchain.